 - 1. Allow the appliance to cool down. - 2.
-Open the appliance door. - 3.
-Soak up the water in the drip trough a with a sponge cloth and wipe it carefully (figure 1).
-When you wipe it, be careful not to detach the seal b from the drip trough (figure 2).
+Open the appliance door.

-The drip trough a is
+3. Soak up the water in the drip trough a with a sponge cloth and wipe it carefully (figure 11).

-located below the cooking compartment (figure 3).
+The drip trough a is located below the cooking compartment (figure 2).